-Empire Life classifies its insurance and investment contracts into three main categories: short-term insurance contracts, long-term insurance contracts and investment contracts.
+Insurance and investment contracts are classified into three main categories: short-term insurance contracts, long-term insurance contracts and investment contracts.

-Empire Life's insurance contract liabilities are determined using accepted actuarial practices according to standards established by the Canadian Institute of Actuaries ("CIA") and the requirements of OSFI.
+Insurance contract liabilities are determined using accepted actuarial practices according to standards established by the Canadian Institute of Actuaries ("CIA") and the requirements of OSFI.
 Empire Life uses the CALM for valuation of insurance contracts, which satisfies the IFRS 4 Insurance Contracts requirements for eligibility for use under IFRS.